-In Mandarin Chinese, choosing between formal and informal speech shapes how you are perceived and affects interpersonal dynamics.
-This guide explains when to use each register and highlights key expressions.
+In Mandarin Chinese, choosing between formal and informal speech shapes how you relate to others and signals respect, familiarity, or social distance.

 Formal Speech